Jan 7, 2025 | Divi Resources

 III.
 To Enhance Navigation

 You can also use microinteractions to enhance WordPress navigation.
-For example, if you add a subtle animation to the dropdown menu, it makes them more visually appealing, thus making navigation through different sections of your website easy.
+For example, if you add a subtle animation to the dropdown menu, it makes it more visually appealing, thus making navigation through different sections of your website easy.

 IV.
 To Communicate Your Brand